SerenityOS/serenity/Documentation/CLionConfiguration.md

 `Build Directory`: `Build/i686`

+## Excluding Build Artifacts

+Source files are copied to the `Build` directory during the build, if you do not exclude them from CLion indexing they will show up in search results.
+This is often confusing, unintuitive, and can result in your loosing changes you have made to files.
+To exclude these files navigate to the `Project` tool window, right-click the `Build` folder and select `Mark Directory as | Excluded`.
+If you want exclude Toolchain files as well, follow the same procedure with the following paths:
+- `Toolchain/Local`
+- `Toolchain/Tarballs`
+- `Toolchain/Build`

 ## Notes for WSL Users

 It is possible to set the embedded terminal in CLion to the one that your WSL distribution provides.